Hydrogen-like Schr\"odinger Operators at Low Energies: Introduction

 The jumping off point for our analysis is the proof of a symbolic estimate, \Cref{thm:symbolic_main}, of $u \in \calS'(X)$ in terms of $f=P(E^{1/2})u$ that is uniform down to $E =0$.
 The estimate is structurally similar to the combined radial point and propagation estimates proven for $E>0$ in \cite[\S8]{MelroseSC}.
 We will formulate the estimate in a ``second microlocal'' framework akin to that in \cite{VasyLA}, as this dovetails with the conjugated perspective, but a similar estimate can be articulated using function spaces analogous to the somewhat more standard \emph{variable order} sc-Sobolev spaces \cite{VasyOrig}\cite{VasyGrenoble}\cite{HassellETAL1}.
 To illustrate the idea, we rewrite the operator $P(\sigma)$ in terms of the coordinate $\hat{x} = x/\sigma^2$, which is appropriate for homogenizing the spectral parameter and Coulomb potential.
 To the relevant order, $\sigma^{-2} P(\sigma)$ is given in terms of $\hat{x},\sigma>0$, the latter of which we suggestively rename `$h$,' by

 which we consider as a 1-parameter family of operators on the exact cone $[0,\infty)_{\hat{x}}\times \partial X$.
 Note that $\sigma=h$ appears on the right-hand side of \cref{eq:Prescaled} as an effective \emph{semiclassical} parameter (somewhat surprisingly, since semiclassical problems typically arise in the study of the high energy regime rather than the low energy regime of interest here), and so $\smash{\hat{P}}$ can be studied as a semiclassical operator on an exact cone, an approach that seems to have first been undertaken by Nakamura \cite{Nakamura}.
 This conic problem differs from the conic problem arising in \cite{WangCone}\cite{GH1}\cite{GHK}\cite{VasyN0L}, which has no semiclassical parameter.
 The qualitative features of the semiclassical family defined by \cref{eq:Prescaled} are as follows: \begin{itemize} \item At the ``large'' end of the cone, $\{\hat{x}=0\}$, $\smash{\hat{P}}(h)$ is of real principal type for each $h>0$.
-This holds regardless of the sign of $\mathsf{Z}$ and reflects the dynamical structure of $P(\sigma)$ for $\sigma>0$. \item At $\{\hat{x}=\infty\}$, we use $\hat{x}^{-1/2}$ as a bdf, and then $\smash{\hat{P}(h)}$ is of real principal type there too for each $h>0$.
-This behavior depends on the sign of $\mathsf{Z}$. \item At $h=0$, one has real principal type propagation from $\hat{x} = 0$ to $\hat{x}=\infty$ (at finite frequencies). \end{itemize} The last of these is of secondary importance below.
-The situation changes completely if $\mathsf{Z}<0$ or if $E<0$.
-Then, \cref{eq:Prescaled} is to be replaced by
+This holds regardless of the sign of $\mathsf{Z}$ and reflects the dynamical structure of $P(\sigma)$ for $\sigma>0$. \item At $h=0$, one has real principal type propagation from $\hat{x} = 0$ to $\hat{x}=\infty$ (at finite frequencies). \end{itemize} The second of these is of secondary importance below.